blazux/omz-theme/README.md

 # My Oh-my-zsh theme

-What does it do ?
+What does it does ?

 Basically, exactly the same as everyone else's, but with a nice smiley face which get mad each time you do a mistake.